 #6 Kentucky Peerless Distilling Co.

-Yes, Louisville is the place to visit for bourbon, but at Kentucky Peerless Distilling you can sample some moonshine.
+Yes, Louisville is the place to visit for bourbon, but at Kentucky Peerless Distilling you can sample some moonshine and bourbon.
 This is a relatively new spot in Louisville, although the Kentucky Peerless name goes way back to the 1800’s.
-Bourbon production just started again, and their first bourbon release is in 2019.
+Bourbon production just started again with their first bourbon release in 2019.

 #7 Louisville Slugger Field